intel/goresctrl/doc/rdt.md

 Requirements for class specifications:

-- Names of classes must be unique accross all partitions
+- Names of classes must be unique accross all partitions.
 - Total number of classes (CLOSes) supported by the underlying hardware must not be exceeded.
   - **NOTE:** resctrl root and possible groups managed outside goresctrl are also accounted against this limit.
-- Reserved name `DEFAULT` or an empty string refer to the resctrl root
+- Reserved name `DEFAULT` or an empty string refer to the resctrl root.
+- The root (or default) resctrl group can be configured by specifying class with the name `system/default` in the RDT config.

 ## Configuration format